PN Saxena: Contribution, awards and achievements

-He is nationally and internationally known as a leading neuro-pharmacologist as he worked mostly in the field of neuroscience.
 He was awarded the Fellowship of Rockefeller Foundation Fellow in USA during 1960–61; Commonwealth Medical Fellowship and then Wellcome Research Fellowship in England during the 1970s.
-In London at the National Institute for Medical Research, he worked on mechanism of action of Pyrogen and in the field of thermoregulation, with Wilhelm Feldberg (1900–1993), a renowned German-British-Jewish pharmacologist and biologist.
+In London at the National Institute for Medical Research, he worked on mechanism of action of Pyrogen and in the field of thermoregulation, with Wilhelm Feldberg (1900–1993), a German-British-Jewish pharmacologist and biologist.
 Wilhelm Feldberg assisted many research workers who came to England as a part of their Commonwealth Medical Fellowship and Wellcome Research Fellowship.
 Under these Fellowships, Saxena and Feldberg published many papers during the 1970s.

 In total, Saxena has approximately 145 published research papers.
 He wrote Hospital Formulary in 1969 and a book-cum-manual for practical pharmacy and experimental pharmacology laboratory.

 He had been founding member of many academic bodies such Indian Pharmacological Society, Association of Physiologists and Pharmacologists of India, Indian Medical Association, Indian Academy of Neurosciences and Indian Association for the Advancement of Medical Education in India.
 Indian National Science Academy (INSA) elected him Fellow (FNA) in 1987.

-Death and family

-Saxena died of a second stroke on 29 November 1999.
-He was admitted to KK Hospital, Aligarh before death.
-He was fond of Urdu and Persian poetry and maintained a diary where he used to write his favourite couplets of Urdu poetry.
-His mother tongue was Urdu.

-Saxena had two daughters and one son.